Business 5 de September - Read on 10 min

 • Inefficient communication

-When you do this type of mapping, you will probably find other points different from the ones I mentioned above.
+When you do this type of mapping, you will probably find other points that are different from the ones I mentioned above.
 What matters the most is going through a detailed list to find anything that might be a friction point for your audience.

 Prioritize to find the points that are the most critical